 2012 – The true purpose behind the development of the track-ready Lexus IS F CCS-R was similarly shrouded mystery.
 Revealed at the 2011 Tokyo Auto Salon, the CCS-R was used in anger on the 2012 and 2013 Pikes Peak International Hill Climb, achieving second and first places respectively in the event’s exhibition class.
 It was initially thought that the car’s enlarged 5.0-litre V8 and extensive use of carbon was to combat the debilitating effect of thin air at altitude.
 It later turned out that the car was a development mule for the forthcoming Lexus RC F Carbon.

-2015 – At the recent North American International Auto Show, Lexus Racing revealed its new logo (see below) and details of its exciting new international race programme spearheaded by the Lexus RC F GT3.
-As well as continuing its involvement in domestic Super GT, 2015 will see the coupe homologated for competition in Europe’s FIA GT3 category.
-The following year Lexus Racing will continue to expand its portfolio into an undetermined series in the United States.
+2015 – At the North American International Auto Show, Lexus Racing revealed its new logo (see below) and details of its exciting new international race programme spearheaded by the Lexus RC F GT3.
+As well as continuing its involvement in domestic Super GT, 2015 saw the coupe homologated for competition in Europe’s FIA GT3 category.

 2016 – Lexus became the first Asian car maker to win a VLN Endurance Championship race at the Nürburgring Nordschleife.
 An RC F GT3 prototype claimed overall victory at the VLN9 race on 8 October 2016.
 Outstanding results were also experienced in Super GT, where the RC F GT500 dominated the series with drivers Heikki Kovalainen and Kohei Hirate respectively claiming the team and drivers’ championship titles.